- What is the chest belt for and do I have to use it ?

 -

-Can I wash the Crew BackPack?
+Can I wash the Stokke JetKids BackPack?

 Yes, you can.
 It’s constructed with durable water repellent fabric for children to use it in all weather and environments.
 Simply wipe the backpack with a damp cloth.
 For more serious stains, try using a small amount of mild soap with body temperature water.
 Remember to clean off all the soap.
 Or wash it in the machine using delicate cycle at 30° Celsius Read More